Biomedical engineering student at The University of Akron

 Program Highlights

-• The curriculum focuses on the design of medical devices and hands-on laboratory experiences to reinforce technical concepts from the classroom.
-Students have freedom to tailor their coursework toward specific career paths such as design of prosthetics and implantable devices.
+• Our modern curriculum focuses on the design of medical devices and technologies, and integrates hands-on laboratory experiences with industry-standard tools to reinforce technical concepts from the classroom.

-• Many scholarships are available to significantly decrease the cost of going to school, from major-specific scholarships to some where all students are automatically considered for when applying.
+• Many scholarships are available to significantly reduce the cost of attending school, and some of these scholarships automatically consider all students upon application.

-• Tutoring and academic support is available at no additional cost to undergraduate students.
+• Tutoring, academic support, and peer-mentorship in Biomedical Engineering are available at no additional cost to undergraduate students.

 Admission Requirements